gkannan-codes/CDC25_HabitableExos/README.md

 ## Why this project

 Earth is trending toward reduced habitability due to rising heat, sea-level rise, freshwater stress, biodiversity loss, and other pressures.
 Moreover, scientists have been actively researching possible extraterrestrial life since the 1950s.
-Our project quantifies this concern and research by proposing an important question:
+Our project quantifies this by proposing this question:

 > **If we ever had to live beyond Earth, which known exoplanets would be the best places to live in?**